danzure/danzure/README.md

 Welcome to my GitHub profile!
 - ☁️ Senior Azure Cloud Engineer
 - 🏅 Microsoft Certified: Azure Solutions Architect + Azure Administrator
-- 🎯 Here to learn more about GitHub + other DevOps practices
+- 🎯 Develop & learn more about DevOps practices

 ### My repos
 - 🔗 Azure Bicep Fundamentals
+-
 ### Current learning goals
 - 🎓 Azure Bicep
 - 🎓 Terraform
 - 🎓 Azure DevOps
+-
 ### Other
-- 📩 Feel free to reach out
+- 📩 Feel free to reach out to me
+-

-Thankns for visiting!
+Thanks for visiting!

 <!--
 **danzure/danzure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.